Compressive Strength of Concrete after 7 and 28 days

 - No single strength test should fall below fc' by more than 500 psi (3.45MPa) or by more than 0.10fc' when fc' is more than 5000 psi (35 MPa).

-It is important to understand that an individual test falling below fc' does not necessarily constitute a failure to meet specification requirements.
-When the average of strength tests on a job are at the required average strength fc', the probability that individual strength tests will be less than the specified strength is about 10% and this is accounted for in the acceptance criteria.
+It is important to understand that an individual test falling below fc' does not necessarily mean that the test has failed and specifications were not as per requirement.
+When the average of strength tests is as per the required average strength fc', the probability that individual strength tests will be less than the specified strength is about 10% and this is accounted for in the acceptance criteria.